HydraMeshnet/developer-portal/api/layer2_api.md

 # Layer-2 API

-SSI's API consists of two main parts: layer-1 and layer-2.
+Our API consists of two main parts: [layer-1](glossary.md?id=Layer-1) and [layer-2](glossary.md?id=Layer-2).
 On layer-1 you do write operations that change the blockchain's state, while on layer-2 you do read operations without changing the state.

-Read more about layer-2 [here]](glossary.md?id=Layer-2).
+To interact with the layer-2 API we suggest to use our [SDK](/sdk/), but you can easily access it through simple REST.

+Please visit our [get started page](/get_started) to get a full overview of IOP's stack.

 ## Endpoints

+### SSI

-### Query DID Document
+#### Query DID Document

 Returns the DID document (the implicit one if there were no operations yet on this DID).